xrplevm/docs.xrplevm.org/pages/users/introduction/what-is-the-xrpl-evm.md

 # What is the XRPL EVM

-The **XRPL Ethereum Virtual Machine (EVM) Sidechain** is an innovative blockchain ecosystem that extends the capabilities of the XRP Ledger (XRPL) by introducing Ethereum Virtual Machine compatibility.
-This enables developers to build and deploy Solidity-based smart contracts on the XRPL ecosystem, combining the cost-efficiency and speed of XRPL with the programmability of Ethereum.
+The **XRPL Ethereum Virtual Machine (EVM)** is a transformative extension of the XRP Ledger ecosystem that introduces Ethereum’s smart contract capabilities through a dedicated sidechain.
+Built on the Cosmos SDK, this sidechain leverages a Proof-of-Authority (PoA) consensus model to maintain high performance and low latency while preserving the core attributes of the XRP Ledger.
+It connects to the XRP Ledger via the Axelar network, using XRP bridged from the XRPL as its native currency, facilitating seamless asset transfers and communication between the XRPL and the EVM sidechain.
+This integration fuses the XRP Ledger’s proven speed, cost-efficiency, and security with Ethereum’s versatility, empowering developers to build and deploy Solidity-based smart contracts in a high-speed, low-cost, and liquidity-rich environment.

 ## Key Features of the XRPL EVM